 ORC5 (Origin Recognition Complex Subunit 5) is a Protein Coding gene.
-Among its related pathways are Cell Cycle Checkpoints and CDK-mediated phosphorylation and removal of Cdc6.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and E2F mediated regulation of DNA replication.
 GO annotations related to this gene include nucleotide binding and DNA replication origin binding.

 UniProtKB/Swiss-Prot for ORC5 Gene